Jury: New Zealand

 Juries are used in all trials involving Category 4 offences such as treason, murder and manslaughter, although in exceptional circumstances a judge-alone trial may be ordered.
 At the option of the defendant, juries may be used in trials involving Category 3 offences, that is, offences where the maximum penalty available is two years' imprisonment or greater.
 In civil cases, juries are only used in cases of defamation, false imprisonment and malicious prosecution.
 Juries must initially try to reach a unanimous verdict, but if one cannot be reached in a reasonable timeframe, the judge may accept a majority verdict of all-but-one (i.e. 11–1 or 10–1) in criminal cases and three-quarters (i.e. 9–3 or 9–2) in civil cases.

 Europe

+Austria

+Austrian law reserves jury trials for serious offenses.
+As a general rule, when a person is charged with a crime that carries a minimum sentence of 5 years' imprisonment or more, and a maximum sentence of more than 10 years' imprisonment, the case will be heard by three professional judges and eight jurors.

 Belgium

 The Belgian Constitution provides that all cases involving the most serious crimes be judged by juries.
 As a safeguard against libel cases, press crimes can also only be tried by a jury.
 Racism is excluded from this safeguard.

 Twelve jurors decide by a qualified majority of two-thirds whether the defendant is guilty or not.
 A tied vote result in 'not guilty'; a '7 guilty – 5 not guilty' vote is transferred to the 3 professional judges who can, by unanimity, reverse the majority to 'not guilty'.
 The sentence is delivered by a majority of the 12 jurors and the 3 professional judges.
 As a result of the Taxquet ruling the juries give nowadays the most important motives that lead them to their verdict.
 The procedural codification has been altered to meet the demands formulated by the European Court of Human Rights.